 Learning about what you can do to keep your blood sugars in range today can help you avoid significant costs down the road that could prevent you from seeking medical care.
 Fortunately, there are affordable options to help you learn to be more active in your day-to-day diabetes management.
 Group education is often less expensive than one-on-one visits with your physician.
 Go to the American Association of Diabetes Educator’s (AADE) website to search for programs near you that are covered by Medicare and most health insurance plans.

 Cooking Matters offers free, six-week long cooking and nutrition courses, as well as shorter programs through local partners in about 40 different states.
-It also provide chef-developed, healthy recipes with full nutrition information and money-saving tips for grocery shopping through its website and mobile app.
+It also provides chef-developed, healthy recipes with full nutrition information and money-saving tips for grocery shopping through its website and mobile app.
 The recipes are all based on a $10 budget, and at the end of each class, participants take home a bag of groceries to practice the cooking the meals taught that day.

 In addition to improving short-term quality of life, lifestyle changes can help minimize long-term costs of medical care.
 As diaTribe’s Adam Brown explores in Bright Spots & Landmines, focusing on immediate benefits to in-range blood sugars like improved mood, energy, and relationships is one tool for staying motivated today.
 Adam suggests getting at least seven hours of sleep and walking after meals to correct high blood sugars as simple first steps to feeling better in the short-term.

 4. Consider joining a clinical trial

 Clinical trials test in-development or approved drugs and devices.
 In addition to contributing to important research, joining a clinical trial may allow you to receive free care or supplies, depending on the study.
 Use diaTribe's clinical trial match tool, which takes you through a matching process based on condition, location, age, etc. Always talk to your doctor if you’re considering joining a clinical trial.

 5. Have a conversation with your healthcare team about lower-cost options